-Use Lanoxin as directed through your doctor.
+Use Lanoxin as directed by your doctor.

 Active Ingredient: Digoxin.